 Emergency medical and evacuation insurance

-A handful of premium credit cards, such as Citi Prestige and Chase Sapphire Reserve, offer emergency evacuation insurance if you or your spouse, domestic partner or dependent children become seriously injured or ill while you’re traveling.
+A handful of premium credit cards, such as the Citi Prestige® Card* and Chase Sapphire Reserve, offer emergency evacuation insurance if you or your spouse, domestic partner or dependent children become seriously injured or ill while you’re traveling.
 Both cards cover emergency services and transportation for up to $100,000.